autowarefoundation/autoware.universe/planning/behavior_path_dynamic_avoidance_module/README.md

 If you are interested in more details, please see the code itself.

 ### Select obstacles to avoid
-To decide whether to avoid an object, both the predicted path and the state (poes and twist) of each object are used.
+To decide whether to avoid an object, both the predicted path and the state (pose and twist) of each object are used.
 The type of objects the user wants this module to avoid is also required.
 Using this information, the module decides to *avoid* objects that *obstruct the ego's passage* and *can be avoided*.